-Example NQ-T1100 Admin Phone Messages:
+The following examples are comparable idle screen notices on the NQ-T1100 Admin Phone:

-- >Tornado Warning - > Tornado Warning (Extreme, Possible, Future, Monitor) - >(FLC095) Tornado Warning (Extreme, Possible, Future, Monitor)
+- >Tornado Warning - >Tornado Warning (Extreme, Possible, Future, Monitor) - >(FLC095) Tornado Warning (Extreme, Possible, Future, Monitor)

 If multiple routines are executing that contain a Display-Msg action with the \$alerts() variable using different counties, alerts will be displayed for all counties that have active alerts.
 If you plan to display alerts for multiple counties, we recommend adding the INCLUDE_COUNTY parameter in the \$alerts() parameter list to help distinguish between the counties that may be simultaneously displayed.